Installation#

 👉 Check Git installation with: git --version

-First, clone the mumax⁺ Git repository.
-The --recursive flag is used in the following command to get the pybind11 submodule, which is needed to build mumax⁺.
+First, clone the mumax⁺ Git repository using the following command, where the --recursive flag is used to get the pybind11 submodule that is needed to build mumax⁺.

 git clone --recursive https://github.com/mumax/plus.git mumaxplus